-As of December 31, 2008, we held 56 active U.S. patents and had 23 pending U.S. patent applications covering various aspects of our technology.
-Our U.S. patents expire at various times beginning in 2009 and extending through 2025.
-During 2008, we had two U.S. patents expire and three U.S. patents were issued.
-Our acquisition of Sigma Systems provided three U.S. patents and one pending U.S. patent application, which are included in these figures.
+As of December 31, 2009, we held 56 active U.S. patents and had 19 pending U.S. patent applications covering various aspects of our technology.
+Our U.S. patents expire at various times beginning in 2010 and extending through 2025.
+During 2009, we had five U.S. patents expire and five U.S. patents were issued.
 We also hold foreign patents and file foreign patent applications, in selected cases corresponding to our U.S. patents and patent applications, to the extent management deems appropriate.

 While we believe that our patents and other proprietary rights are important to our business, we also believe that, due to the rapid pace of technological change in the semiconductor equipment industry, the successful manufacture and sale of our products also depends upon our engineering, manufacturing, marketing and servicing skills.
 In the absence of patent protection, we would be vulnerable to competitors who attempt to copy or imitate our products or processes.
 We believe our intellectual property has value, and we have taken in the past, and will take in the future, actions we deem appropriate to protect such property from misappropriation.
 There can be no assurance, however, that such actions will provide meaningful protection from competition.
-For additional information regarding risks related to our intellectual property, see "Risk Factors".
+For additional information regarding risks related to our intellectual property, see "Risk Factors. "